 Ana Lily Amirpour’s debut film made waves 5 years ago for easily finding ways to mesh so many different genres into one.
-The utter confidence shown in every aspect of the film is astonishing, the choice of going black and white, the overall style and swagger just ooze from the screen.
-One look at the trailer would have you under the impression it is a Western taken straight from the Sergio Leone School of filmmaking.
+The utter confidence shown in every aspect of the film is astonishing, the choice of going black and white, the overall style and swagger just oozes from the screen.
+One look at the trailer would have you under the impression it is a Western taken straight from the Sergio Leone school of filmmaking.
 But it is so much more and again shows the confidence in Amirpour, that she is able to take these elements and very much make it her own.
 A Girl Walks Home Alone at Night is an intimate and personal film and it will resonate and stay with you.
 A must watch.

 A Nightmare on Elm Street (1984)